twistfate33/tornado/docs/guide/coroutines.rst

     # we pass the function object to be called by the IOLoop.
     IOLoop.current().spawn_callback(divide, 1, 0)

-Finally, at the top level of a program, *if the* `.IOLoop` *is not yet running,* you can start the `.IOLoop`, run the coroutine, and then stop the `.IOLoop` with the `.IOLoop.run_sync` method.
+Finally, at the top level of a program, **if the IOLoop is not yet running**, you can start the `.IOLoop`, run the coroutine, and then stop the `.IOLoop` with the `.IOLoop.run_sync` method.
 This is often used to start the ``main`` function of a batch-oriented program::